SierraSoftworks/tailon/README.md

 # Set your Tailscale authkey as an environment variable
 export TS_AUTHKEY="tskey-auth-your-key-here"

-# Start tail-on (it will automatically authenticate on first run)
+# Start tailon (it will automatically authenticate on first run)
-tail-on
+tailon
 ```

 #### Running in Ephemeral Mode